bishwa-7/AWS-Lambda/amazonCloudFront.md

 - If content in edge location -> CloudFront delivers it immediately
 - If content not in edge location, CF retrieves if from an origin that you have defined such as S3 bucket, HTTP server, etc
 - CloudFront speeds up the distribution of your content by routing each user request through the AWS backbone network to the edge location that can best serve your content.
 Typically, this is a CloudFront edge server that provides the fastest delivery to the viewer.
 Using the AWS network dramatically reduces the number of networks that your users' requests must pass through, which improves performance.
+- **CloudFront is not suitable for storing user session data.
+It is primarily used as a content delivery network.**

 ## Working of CloudFront:
 - You specify origin servers, like an S3 bucket from which CloudFront gets your files which will then be distributed from CloudFront edge locations all over the world.